nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Chronic:** Pertaining to conditions that are long-lasting and difficult to resolve, as seen in chronic wound healing.

-### Expanded Definition and Usage\nUnderstanding chronic wound healing is essential for developing effective treatment strategies and improving patient outcomes.
+### Expanded Definition and Usage:
+Understanding chronic wound healing is essential for developing effective treatment strategies and improving patient outcomes.
 This condition often involves an interplay of factors such as poor circulation, infection, inadequate nutrient supply, and patient-specific factors like diabetes or advanced age.
 Treatment typically requires a multidisciplinary approach, involving careful assessment, regular debridement, advanced dressings, possible surgical intervention, and addressing underlying health issues to restore normal healing processes.
 Additionally, educational support for patients and caregivers is crucial to ensure adherence to treatment regimens and to recognize the signs of infection or other complications early.